 Veal bite shot

-The only critisism for the meat was that it was slightly underseasoned and we didn't have salt at the table.
+The only criticism for the meat was that it was slightly under-seasoned and we didn't have salt at the table.

 Pappardelle al sugo di coniglio - hand made pappardelle, served with a rabbit ragu, finished with pecorino romano and freshly cracked black pepper